 Amending the BUA

-Provide the biosafety officer with the name, title (graduate student researcher, undergraduate, etc.), and date of BBP training within 12 months by email.
+Provide the biosafety officer with the name, title (graduate student researcher, undergraduate, etc.), and the dates of completion for required training.
+Cal/OSHA requires that training be completed annually for those covered by the Bloodborne Pathogens or Aerosol Transmissible Diseases Standards.

 Work with primary human and non-human primate blood, body fluids and tissues requires a BUA, and related waste is handled as medical waste.
 Describe what is known about these materials, including